 The Ultimate List of Completely Free Things to Do in Pittsburgh

 Compared to Philadelphia, Pittsburgh’s museums and cultural attractions are more likely to charge, but that doesn’t mean that there aren’t dozens of free things to do in Pittsburgh.
-In fact, I was able to find more than 40 great things to do in the city that are completely free.
+In fact, I was able to find more than 40 great things to do in the city that are not just free and almost free in Pittsburgh, but completely free.

 So, whether you are looking for a free museum, a free walking tour, or a free gallery, check out this list below to help you save money on your trip to Pittsburgh, Pennsylvania.